9 3 39 (Lamotrigine 25 mg)

 Pill imprint 9 3 39 has been identified as Lamotrigine 25 mg.

-Lamotrigine is used in the treatment of bipolar disorder; schizoaffective disorder; seizure prevention; anxiety; depression (and more), and belongs to the drug class triazine anticonvulsants.
+Lamotrigine is used in the treatment of bipolar disorder; schizoaffective disorder; seizure prevention; anxiety; cyclothymic disorder (and more), and belongs to the drug class triazine anticonvulsants.
 Risk cannot be ruled out during pregnancy.
 Lamotrigine 25 mg is not subject to the Controlled Substances Act.

 See also related documents.